pitbulk/limesurvey-saml/README.md

 - Ability to force SAML login on Limesurvey Login form.
 - Avoid accounts created by SAML to login using normal login

-Soon will be available at the LimeStore with a price of 150€, but if you need it now, contact me at sixto.martin.garcia+limesurvey@gmail.com

-I also offer commercial support for 50€/h payable via Paypal or Wire-Transfer.

 limesurvey-saml  (version 0.1)